-For a resit, students can take the Core Examinations and/or the Employer Set Project in a separate window.
+Students can take the Core Examinations and/or the Employer Set Project in a separate window.
 Therefore, you will need to make an entry for the window you require the student to sit the assessment in.

 For the Occupational Specialist Component, you will need to make an entry for the window the student wishes to sit the assessment in.